formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-Next, you'll need to run the `breeze:install vue` command:
+Next, we need to run the `breeze:install vue` command:

 <client-only>